 - Loading and unloading process

-If your cargo is distributed evenly, then its collective weight should be within the payload range of the flat rack container.
-The payload capacity is usually set at 30,000kg for 20ft FR and 40,000kg for 40ft FR.
-You should also figure out your loading and unloading process so you can choose between collapsible and non-collapsible container types.
+If your cargo is distributed evenly, its collective weight should be within the payload range of the flat rack container.
+The payload capacity is usually set at 30,000kg for a 20ft flat rack and 40,000kg for a 40ft.

 How much do flat rack containers cost?

-Now that you know all about flat rack containers, the last thing to consider before making the purchase is the price.
-Take a look at the table below to get an average price of cargo-worthy flat rack containers in your location.
+Another very important aspect to consider before you get started browsing and buying flat racks is the price.
+Take a look at the table below to get the average price of cargo-worthy flat rack containers in popular locations around the world.

 |Location||20ft flat rack||40ft flat rack|

-Buy & lease flat rack containers on xChange
+Get flat rack containers at the best prices on Container xChange

-Now that you know everything about flat rack containers, including how you can access the prices, it’s time to use our platform to make the best deals.
+Now that you know everything there is to know about flat rack containers, it’s time to use our online marketplace to find container offers for yourself.
+As a member on Container xChange, you’ll enjoy the following benefits:

 What are the dimensions of a flat rack container?

-The internal dimensions of a standard 20ft flat container is19.5ft X 7.7ft X 7.7ft.
-Whereas, the internal dimensions of a 40ft flat rack container is 39.8ft X 7.9ft X 7.
+The internal dimensions of a standard 20ft flat container are 19.5ft x 7.7ft x 7.7ft.
+And for a 40ft flat rack container the measurements are 39.8ft x 7.9ft x 7ft.